Carter-NathanC/Gradebook-Assignment-Tracker/README.md

 ### **How to use Custom Logic**

-The "Custom Logic" (currently a placeholder for future script integration) allows you to document specific complex rules for a class, such as:

-* "Final Exam replaces lowest midterm score if higher."
+The "Custom Logic" allows you to document specific complex rules for a class, such as "Final Exam replaces lowest midterm score if higher."
-* "Best 5 out of 6 Quizzes count."

-*Note: In the current version, the app will default to a standard "Total Points" calculation if Custom Logic is selected, but you can use the text area to save your specific rules for reference.*
+*Note: The app defaults to "Total Points" if Custom Logic is selected, but you can use the text area to save your specific rules for reference.*

 ### **Using "Rules" (Drop Lowest)**